psaikido/hugle.uk/pages/prose/Thesium/090-renaissance.md

 gained and lost.
 Power sharing is mooted.
 A voting system is proposed and trials are undertaken.

-The crunch point comes when the Evempirical's champion directly confronts the High Neem over the 'soul' of the Ship of Light.
+The crunch point comes when the Evempirical's champion, the Top Prof directly confronts the High Neem over the 'soul' of the Ship of Light.
 He asserts that it is merely an assembly of parts, it has no essence and no special power.
 "Neemianism is built on a lie" he shouts.
-The High Neem counters with something about ineffable intuition but the general clamour drowns him out.
+The High Neem counters with something about ineffable intuition and the need for a central mythos, but the general clamour drowns him out.

 The world shifts on its axis.